Welcome to the Valencia Laboratory

 Research:

 Weight loss is the leading recommendation to reduce cardiometabolic risk in people with obesity.
-Our goal is to understand how mitochondria adapt to weight loss and how these adaptations mediate inflammation, insulin sensitivity, and lipid regulation.
+Our goal is to understand how mitochondria adapt to weight loss and how these adaptations mediate energy balance, insulin sensitivity, and lipid regulation.
 We work at the interface of bench and human research to 1) identify the link between mitochondrial function and cardiometabolic risk in humans and 2) investigate mechanisms and treatments using controlled animal and cell culture studies.

 Laboratory Members